conpop9/quizguess/MIGRATION_SUMMARY.md

 # Azure Migration Summary 🚀

 ## Overview
-Successfully migrated Quiz Guess application from Railway to Azure with persistent PostgreSQL database storage.
+Successfully migrated Quiz Guess application from Railway to Azure with file-based storage (PostgreSQL ready for future upgrade).

 ## Data Status ✅
 - **Railway Data**: All files were empty (0 bytes) - no data loss